| Title: | Handling Single-Level and Hierarchically Structured Risk Factors using Credibility and Random Effects Models |

 deviance functions have an environment containing objects required

 for their evaluation.
-CAUTION: The environment
+CAUTION: The environment of

-functions returned by mk(Gl|L)merDevfun
+functions returned by mk(Gl|L)merDevfun contains reference

-class objects (see ReferenceClasses
+class objects (see ReferenceClasses,

 behave in ways that may surprise many users.
 For example, if the

-is naively copied, then
+output of mk(Gl|L)merDevfun is naively copied, then

 modifications to the original will also appear in the copy (and